 I find most of my lifestyle shots and wedding photos in those in-between moments.

-This means models doing some action or interacting with the environment.
-This is more realistic than true in-studio fashion editorials.
+This means models interacting with the environment.
+This is more realistic than in-studio fashion editorials.

-They take the viewer on a story of how they could use their products.
+They take the viewer on a story of the product.

-This genre of photography is a great way to let your creativity and art come into place as well.
+This genre is a great way to let your creativity flow.
 Keep in mind to take cues from your clients.

-At the end of the day, clients want images that show who they are as people.
+At the end of the day, clients want images that truly reflect who they are.
 It is not about the clothes they’re wearing or the location they’re in.